 It's one of Oregon's most-travelled Wilderness areas.
-It tops out at Oregon's third-highest elevation, the summit of South Sister (see image below). at 10,354 ft..
-Shown in the picture is 6,000 ft. high LInton Meadows.
+It tops out at Oregon's third-highest elevation, the summit of South Sister (see image below) at 10,354 ft..
+Shown in the picture is 6,000 ft. elevation LInton Meadows.
 This idyllic meadow is far enough into the Wilderness, and large enough, that it is not overrun.
 Linton Creek flows deep and pure in a quiet broken only by its own fall over a 15 foot high lip about a mile downstream from this image.

 To Order a Chromira print of this image, please email me: firstname.lastname@example.org